Thobil/YouAreBusted/README.md

 This window will be where we write the code that will be executed on our arduino.

-Now make sure that your board is connected to the computer by configuring that:
+Now make sure that your board is connected to the computer by configuring it so that you get to this display on the IDE:

 <img src="./Assets/ArduinoIDE2.png" width="500" height="50"/>